mpluswow/ACore_Proxy/README.md

 nano frps.ini
 ```

-Copy and Paste this (This will make it runn 24/7) :
+Copy and Paste this :

 ```
 [common]